 * Dealing with bust banks crucial step in banking union

-* Euro zone ministers wrestle with who pays for clean-up
+* Euro zone ministers meet to discuss who pays for clean up

 By John O'Donnell and Robin Emmott

-In a new book to be published this week, he accused Berlin of holding up progress on banking union to protect its own 'strange' financial system of regional banks that are "deeply intertwined ... with local political circles".
+But even before ministers from the 17-nation currency area met in Luxembourg, France's finance minister accused Germany of holding up progress on banking union to protect its own 'strange' financial system of regional banks that are "deeply intertwined ... with local political circles".

-"What Germany fears ... is ... a loss of political control over its banks, which means in the final analysis a loss of sovereignty," Moscovici wrote in "Battles to resurrect France".
+"What Germany fears ... is ... a loss of political control over its banks, which means in the final analysis a loss of sovereignty," Finance Minister Pierre Moscovici wrote in a book to be published this week called "Battles to resurrect France".

-Germany's finance minister, Wolfgang Schaeuble, was not present because of talks to form a new German government.
+There was no immediate reaction from Berlin as Germany's finance minister, Wolfgang Schaeuble, did not attend the first day of the two-day meeting because of talks to form a new German government.

-The acrimony between the euro zone's two largest economies, France and Germany, will complicate EU efforts to strike a deal by December on how to salvage failed banks, as set out by Europe's leaders to give time for the agreement to be signed into EU law in 2014.
+The acrimony between the euro zone's two largest economies will complicate EU efforts to strike a deal by December on how to salvage failed banks, as set out by Europe's leaders.

-A failure to do so would put the ECB out on a limb when it begins supervision of euro zone banks late next year, without any means to shut or save banks in trouble.
+Such a failure would put the ECB out on a limb when it begins supervision of euro zone banks late next year, without any means to shut or save banks in trouble.